Guide

 Full condition grade (S/5/4.5/4/R/RA)

-Verified mileage + any fraud stars ★★★
+Verified mileage + fraud stars ★★★ if present

-Complete damage diagram with all marks
+Complete damage diagram with every mark

 All auction photos (exterior, interior, engine)